Town 'n' Country, Florida: History

 Prior to the 1950s, Town 'n' Country was primarily natural areas and cattle farms.
 In 1958, the LaMonte-Shimberg Corporation purchased a 525-acre dairy farm from the Webb family near the Hillsborough Avenue-Memorial intersection to construct the Town 'n' Country Park subdivision, making the area one of Tampa’s first suburban communities.
 By the time the original developers and builders of Town 'n' Country had built their last house, the area covered more than 2,000 acres and stretched over three miles from Memorial Highway on the south to north of Waters Avenue.
 In this area, nearly 8,000 single-family homes and townhouses were built from 1958 to 1978 by LaMonte-Shimberg.

-ZIP code

-The ZIP code for Town 'n' Country is 33615; other nearby ZIP codes include 33634 and 33635.

 Geography

-Town 'n' Country is located in western Hillsborough County at (28.010046, -82.572815).
+Town 'n' Country is located in western Hillsborough County.
 It is bordered to the south by the city of Tampa and is about 12 mi northwest of downtown.
 The CDP is bordered to the north by Westchase, Citrus Park, and Carrollwood, and to the east by Egypt Lake-Leto.
 To the west is the city of Oldsmar in Pinellas County.
 The northwest portion of Tampa International Airport is located within Town 'n' Country CDP.

 According to the United States Census Bureau, the CDP has a total area of 62.5 km2, of which 57.3 km2 are land and 5.2 km2, or 8.39%, are water.